rentzsch/NSKeyedArchiver-butWithNSError/README.md

 and would be done for the day and catch an X-Files rerun.
 I hope the Smoking Man's in this one.

 But then [NSSecureCoding](http://nshipster.com/nssecurecoding/) burst onto the scene.
-Now you need to manually create your archivers and unarchives just so you can call their concealed `-setRequiresSecureCoding:` methods.
+Now you need to manually create your archivers and unarchivers just so you can call their concealed `-setRequiresSecureCoding:` methods.

 Not only are you now in the creation and configuration business, you need to use it correctly.
 And it turns out there's a trap for the unwary.